FunctionADay/FunctionADay.github.io/index.md

 # Episode 5
 ## Why A = 12

+One of the things that you need to do when you're TAing, or I'd assume in any teaching role, is have go-to examples for explaining certain topics.
+When teaching topics in a MATLAB course that means examples that are often require simple math and matricies.

+When teaching matricies, I've found that a 3x4 or 4x3 matrix is usually ideal.
+The primary reason is that it's NOT a square.
+Square matrices are great, and necessary, but they can cause alot of confusion (indexing, much harder to teach transpose, etc.).
+A 4x3 is also small enough that even if you had it full of numbers and wanted to do division on it, you can do it relatively quickly.
+4x3s are big enough though, that you can do 3-4 of an operation and have the student do the rest, so they have a good sample of examples before trying on their own.

+So why do I use A=12?
+For similar reasons really.
+12 is divisable by 2, 3, 4, and 6, even dividing by other numbers smaller than it (when teaching floor/ciel) is relatively simple and the arithmatic is easy enough to do in your head.
+It's also not a 1 or 0 (interupts with logicals) 2, 3, 4, 5 (which all have no or a limited number of divisers).
+6 is tempting, but like a 2x3 it's just a bit too small, 7 and 11 are prime, 10 has only 2 divisors, and 8 and 9 only have 1 diviser!
+12 is the first "good" number.

 # Episode 4
 ## The one-true answer has always been GNU Octave